How to Make a Baby Smarter in the Womb

 Step 2: Add omega-3 fatty acids to your diet.
 This essential fatty acid provides the body with healthy fats that lower the blood levels of harmful fats like cholesterol.
 Omega-3 fatty acids are also essential for the development of the brain and retinal membranes of the fetus.
 Omega-3 fatty acids are found in cold-weather fish, such as cod, salmon and herring.

 Step 3: Participate in a prenatal stimulation program.
-Most programs use different patterns of sound and noise stimulation to enhance the baby’s environment.
+Most programs use different patterns of sound and noise aussie pokies online stimulation online pokie game to enhance the baby’s environment.
 Having researched the topic for decades, Rene Van de Carr, Brent Logan and Thomas Verny all market their own methods of prenatal education and stimulation.
 Compare these and other methods before choosing a program that is right for you and your baby.

 Step 4: Talk to your baby in the womb.
 Expose your baby to language through singing, talking and reading.
 We know that early exposure to language—words, sounds, reading and conversation—improves language skills and scores.
 While most people begin reading and singing rituals once their baby is born, doing so during pregnancy may enhance language skills.

 Reading children’s stories and books is fun and provides wonderful bonding moments for you and your baby.
 Don’t stick to the old classics: Read newspapers and magazines aloud.

 Do not add any supplements to your daily diet routine without first consulting your healthcare provider.

 Lara Alspaugh is a freelance writer living in Michigan.
 She is a Registered Nurse and holds a Bachelor’s Degree in Nursing from Michigan State University.
 Her writing has been found in parenting and fitness magazines nationwide and the Internet, addressing health and fitness as well as wellness concerns of families.